quanhua92/markdown-converter-online/tests/README.md

 # Tests

-This directory contains automated tests for the markdown converter application.
+This directory contains essential automated tests for the markdown converter application.

 ## Playwright Tests

-We use Playwright for end-to-end testing to verify UI functionality and visual behavior.
+We use Playwright for end-to-end testing to verify core functionality and user workflows.

 ### Prerequisites